Tireza1/capstone_wine/README.md

 cor.test(red_wine_data$volatile.acidity, red_wine_data$quality, method = "spearman")
 ```

+    ## Warning in
+    ## cor.test.default(red_wine_data$volatile.acidity,
-    ## Warning in cor.test.default(red_wine_data$volatile.acidity, red_wine_data$quality, : Cannot
+    ## red_wine_data$quality, :
-    ## compute exact p-value with ties
+    ## Cannot compute exact p-value
+    ## with ties

     ##
+    ##  Spearman's rank
-    ##  Spearman's rank correlation rho
+    ##  correlation rho
     ##
     ## data:  red_wine_data$volatile.acidity and red_wine_data$quality
-    ## S = 940754860, p-value < 2.2e-16
+    ## S = 940754860, p-value <
+    ## 2.2e-16
     ## alternative hypothesis: true rho is not equal to 0
     ## sample estimates:
     ##        rho
     ## -0.3806465

+# Interpertation:

-*Interpertation:* Since the p-values are much smaller than the
+Since the p-values are much smaller than the significance level of 0.05,
-significance level of 0.05, we reject the null hypothesis in both cases.
+we reject the null hypothesis in both cases.
+The negative correlation
-The negative correlation coefficients suggest that higher volatile
+coefficients suggest that higher volatile acidity is associated with
-acidity is associated with lower wine quality for both red and white
+lower wine quality for both red and white wines.
-wines.
 Thus, the data supports the hypothesis that higher levels of volatile
 acidity negativly impacts wine quality.

+# Hypothesis 3:

-*Hypothesis 3* Due to being fermeneted longer, which can lead to higher
+Due to being fermented longer, which can lead to higher alcohol
-alcohol concentrations compared to white wines.
-I belive that red wines
+concentrations compared to white wines.
+I belive that red wines have a
-have a higher average alcohol content than white wines.
+higher average alcohol content than white wines.

-*Checking assumptions*
+# Checking assumptions:

 ``` r
 #Checking to see if variable is normally distributed.